 "I am instinctively unsympathetic to consultants who, in my experience, are slow to listen and quick to tell colleges what to do.
 Happily, Al has been a complete exception to that experience.
 Al listens attentively, respectfully, thoughtfully—and then draws on his significant experience with a wide range of colleges to indicate what peers having success with and which might be transferable to other colleges.
 In my experience, Al never tells a college what it should do, but engages in reflection on what it might do and how various approaches might equally well address college challenges.
 I have always found conversations with Al thought provoking and well worth the time spent."

-"Dr. Al helped secure two NSF grants that support our STEM field of study.
+"Dr. Al helped secure two NSF grants that support our STEM field of study and a Title V HSI to support teacher education.
 He listens to our needs and is an effective communicator and consensus builder."

 "Dr. Solano provided our college with exactly what we needed to help effectively kick start our Guided Pathways planning and implementation efforts.
 His expertise and experience helped guide our campus to determine the best approaches to get our college moving in the right direction, ensuring that we bring all faculty and staff along, and to be strategic in our planning process.
 Dr. Solano provided meaningful activities that helped our college administration, faculty, and staff remain centered on students, work collaboratively, to think about how we want students to experience our campus, and to understand the importance of this work in creating equitable outcomes for all students.
 I have a deep respect for Dr. Solano as someone who thinks deeply about his work, the planning process, as well has his ability to helping campuses clarify and carry out their visions and goals."